 If you never sold cars before don’t worry because some dealers prefer to hire people that they can train their way rather have to break any bad habits or practices that they don’t like.
 They may ask what you liked about your last job and what you disliked about your job.
 At some point during the car salesman interview they will want to know why you want to sell cars.
 Give them an honest answer because they have been where you are now and they know how it works.
 A lame story about making the auto sales profession better or some other B.S. won’t cut it here.

-A good car salesman and especially a Sales Manager can smell B.S. a mile away so there is no sense trying bullsh*t a bullsh*tter.
+A good car salesman interviewer and especially a Sales Manager can smell B.S. a mile away so there is no sense trying bullsh*t a bullsh*tter.
 If you are motivated by money then the car business is the place.
 The entire profession of selling cars is based on performance and money, which is why a six-figure income selling cars is possible.

 Now if you sold cars at another dealership they will ask about the dealer and how things were done.
 They are going to listen closely to you when you tell them things about the last dealership and get idea of how you operate and how you think.
 They will ask how many cars you sell per month average, what kind of grosses your deals have and they may even ask about your closing ratio.
-If you have been selling cars it will shop talk.
+If you have been selling cars it will be shop talk.
 However you should keep one thing in mind, people sometimes go from dealer to dealer over the years so your interviewer may know someone from your last dealership.
 You would be surprised how many people you get to know over the years from other dealerships.
 Then the big question, why do you want to leave your current dealer and work here?
 You better have an answer and a good one.
 You don’t have to make it up, but it should be one that makes sense.

-Car Sales Interview Questions
+Car Salesman Interview Questions

-Here are some of the questions you may be asked during your car sales interview beyond the standard interview questions.
+Here are some of the salesperson interview questions you may be asked during your car salesman interview beyond the standard interview questions.
 There aren’t any right or wrong answers here because every one that interviews people for a car sales position have a different idea of what is good or bad.
 Use some common sense when you answer the questions and try to put yourself in their place.
 If you were in their position would you hire you?
-Think about how you would answer some of these interview questions to get ready for your interview.
+Think about how you would answer some of these car interview questions to get ready for your interview.

-Interview Question If You Never Sold Cars:
+Interview Questions for a Sales Position if You Never Sold Cars:

 Why do you want to sell cars?